badetitou/badetitou.github.io/misc/_drafts/2022-10-25-test-your-moose-code-using-ci.md

 ## Create a Pharo Bridge

-To easily use the folder of the test ressource repository from Pharo, we will use the Pharo Bridge project.
+To easily use the folder of the test resource repository from Pharo, we will use the Pharo Bridge project.

 The project can be added to your Pharo Baseline with the following piece of code: